stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/7-network-policies.md

 - You can create and apply basic ingress and egress policies
 - You know how to use label selectors to target specific pods
 - You can implement namespace-based policies
-- You understand how multiple policies combine
-- You can implement a comprehensive network security strategy for a multi-tier application

 ## Summary